Updated: March 10, 2023

 Old Town Alexandria, Virginia – Across the Potomac River is another great location to view cherry blossoms.
 Visit the Old Town Farmer’s Market, visit the Torpedo Factory, enjoy a scoop of ice cream at Pop’s, enjoy lunch at President and Mrs. Obama’s favorite – Vermillion.

 As time gets closer, the National Park Service activates a EarthCam.
-On Monday, I will expand on tips for visiting the Cherry Blossoms in Washington D.C.
+For more tips about visiting the Cherry Blossoms in Washington D.C. visit this article.
 Stay tuned for Monday’s blog post to learn more details about The Cherry Blossom Festival and scheduling a portrait session with these beautiful flowers.